 Not all sucking problems can be prevented, but some can:

 • The mother should avoid elective Cesareans.
-Prematurity can cause poor sucking reflexes and neurological problems.
+Prematurity can cause poor sucking reflexes and neurological issues.

 • The mother should avoid giving her baby artificial nipples and pacifiers that can cause bad latching and sucking.

-• The mother can make sure that her latching technique is efficient and that she and her baby are comfortable while breastfeeding.
+• The mother can ensure that her latching technique is efficient and that she and her baby are comfortable while breastfeeding.